Various Rates in banking context - Finance Ppl

 As of August 2024, the MSF rate is 6.75%

-Statutory Liquidity Ratio refers to the percentage of bank's Net demand and time liabilities (NDTL) that commercial banks need to maintain/keep with themselves/in their own vaults, in the form of liquid cash, gold and unencumbered approved securities, before offering credit to customers.
+6. Statutory Liquidity Ratio refers to the percentage of bank's Net demand and time liabilities (NDTL) that commercial banks need to maintain/keep with themselves, in their own vaults in the form of liquid cash, gold and unencumbered approved securities, before offering credit to customers.
 SLR is fixed by RBI.

 Maximum limit for SLR is 40%.
 As of August 2024, the SLR is 18%.

-Scheduled commercial banks in India have to maintain with RBI a cash reserrve ie in the form of liquid cash, a sum equivlent to certain percentage of bank's Net demand and time liabilities (NDTL)in India as of last friday of the second preceeding fortnight.
+8. Scheduled commercial banks in India have to maintain with RBI a cash reserrve ie in the form of liquid cash, a sum equivlent to certain percentage of bank's Net demand and time liabilities in India, as of last friday of the previous reporting fortnight.
 Regional rural banks and NBFC are exempted from maintaining CRR.

 For the purpose of maintaining CRR, every scheduled bank is required to maintain a Principal Account with the Deposit Accounts Department (DAD) of the Reserve Bank at the centre where the principal office of the bank is located.